disaverio/canvas-board/README.md

 }
 ```

-Special parameters:
+Further explanations:

 - **goGame** : boolean.
 If true board is designed as a [go](https://en.wikipedia.org/wiki/Go_(game)) board
 - **chessGame** : object.
 Has three parameter that describe the labels of pawn, bishop, and rook (to improve movements)

-Pieces:
+- **hooks** : object.
+Used to pass functions (or references to) that are automatically invoked on movements events.

-Label of piece corresponds to filename of piece image. **Important:** board supports only .pgn extension, and names (therefore label) of one char.
+- **piecesFiles** : object.
+Pieces are referenced by a label of one char.
+If filename of pieces are different from label use this param to set a relation between label (the _key_) and correspondent filename (the _value_). **Important:** board supports only .pgn extension for image files, and labels of one char.

 ## API